St. Joseph’s/Candler program designed to help patients with movement disorders

 - Designated patient navigators to help guide patients in the continuum of care from diagnosis to treatment to recovery.

-- Specialized diagnostic/therapeutic and surgical procedures coordinated by a highly-skilled neurosurgeon and board-certified neurologist.
+- Specialized diagnostic/therapeutic procedures coordinated by a highly-skilled board-certified neurologist.

 - Patient evaluation and follow up assessment with the St. Joseph’s/Candler Physician Network – Neurology practice.

 - Physical, occupational and speech therapy offered in both an inpatient and outpatient setting.

 - Education and community outreach, including connecting patients with support groups.

 “Maybe someone is newly diagnosed and needs to know more about Parkinson’s specific therapy programs, we can help with that,” Harne says.
 “Or maybe a patient is feeling isolated and wants to meet with the local Essential Tremor support group, we can help with that.
 It’s about knowing all of the resources within our network and being able to refer to dedicated professionals who can help with movement disorders.